Parenting: 11 Qualities of a Strong Father

 West Angeles Church of God In Christ is committed to developing and nurturing strong, resilient families, and today, we focus on fathers.
-In honor of Men’s Day, the West Angeles Counseling Center, under the leadership of Presiding Bishop Charles Edward Blake, Sr., has compiled a list of 11 qualities which can help a man to develop into a strong, noble father.
+The West Angeles Counseling Center, under the leadership of Presiding Bishop Charles Edward Blake, Sr., has compiled a list of 11 qualities which can help a man to develop into a strong, noble father.

 The definition of a father, according to the dictionary, is: